 B.The goal of rate making for the Board of Directors is the fair apportionment of the costs of furnishing such services to its various classes of member-consumers.
 Each class shall be cost recovery efficient as to the services provided to that class.
 Capital credits are assigned on the basis of patronage, and unless each class bears its own costs and expenses, payments in excess of such costs and expenses (capital credits) will not truly reflect the patron's capital contribution.

 D.It is hereby recognized that it is impossible to accurately break down the cost of furnishing services to each individual member-consumer, and therefore, no member-consumer shall be entitled to be considered individually and separately for rate purposes.
-Cost of service and rate analysis need not proceed beyond the established classification.
+Cost of service and rate analysis need not proceed beyond the established classification, except as noted below.

 E.Discrimination between or among member-consumers of the same class is prohibited unless (1) there exist an actual difference in the situation of such member-consumers and (2) the cost of furnishing services thereto justifies different treatment.
 Examples of such permissible discrimination include, but are not limited to; member-consumers with a delinquent payment history, member-consumers not previously metered, member-consumers with newly constructed facilities where substantial cost recovery is required during the early years of availability, and member-consumers with idle services for which the fixed costs are different from those services actually used.

-Discrimination on the basis of race, color, religion, national origin, sex, age, or handicap is absolutely prohibited.
+Discrimination on the basis of race, color, religion, national origin, sex, sexual orientation, gender identity, disability, veteran status age, or handicap is absolutely prohibited.

 F.Cost of service studies and rate analysis shall be performed as frequently as deemed appropriate by the Board of Directors to maintain fair and equitable rates.